-This year, the Fun Food Feed is featuring longevity Blue Zones (BZ) from around the world, and dishes inspired by them.
+This year, the Fun Food Feed is featuring longevity blue zone regions (BZ) from around the world, and dishes inspired by them.

-National Geographic researchers originally identified five Blue Zones: first Sardinia Italy, next Okinawa Japan, and the Seventh Day Adventists of Loma Linda California, then the Nicoya Peninsula of Coast Rica, and Ikaria, Greece.
+National Geographic researchers originally identified five blue zone regions: first Sardinia Italy, next Okinawa Japan, and the Seventh Day Adventists of Loma Linda California, then the Nicoya Peninsula of Coast Rica, and Ikaria, Greece.

 Nine shared lifestyle habits were found in all five populations: